The exhibition "The Congo River" has been produced by

-In a cross-disciplinary reading of the sculptures from West to East, the exhibition underlines the unity of the artistic productions of the different communities sharing the same modes of thought and expression and reveals their transformations from forested areas to the southern savannahs.
+In a cross-disciplinary reading of the sculptures from West to East, the exhibition underlines the unity of the different communities' artistic productions.
+The works show the extent to which these communities share the same modes of thought and expression and reveal the way in which they transformed the forested areas into the southern savannahs.

-The exhibition has been developed in three large sequences, preceded by an introduction on the geography and history of this geographic zone.
-In each section, documents – photographs, videos, drawings – illustrate the idea by showing the works in their original context and by providing an illumination on the history and historiography of these artistic forms.
+The exhibition is divided into three large sections, preceded by an introduction on the geography and history of the area.
+Photographs, videos and drawings illustrate each section by showing the works in their original context and by providing an insight into the history and historiography of these artistic forms.

 section 1 : The "heart-shaped face"

-Heart-shaped masks can be found from Gabon to eastern Congo, in a stark style simplified to the extreme.
-They refer to spirits, “illuminate the founding events of the past, and continue to be the harbingers of blessings and new hopes” François Neyt explains.
-This fundamental sign of the lives of the communities is used in rituals comprising music, dance and songs.
+Heart-shaped masks can be found from Gabon to eastern Congo, in a stark and extremely simplified style.
+They refer to spirits which “illuminate the founding events of the past and continue to be the harbingers of blessings and new hopes” François Neyt explains.
+This fundamental sign of community life is used in rituals composed of music, dance and songs.

-The works are presented as per a geographical itinerary spanning across productions from the West to the East, from Gabon to both the Congos:
+The works on display follow a geographical itinerary spanning from the West to the East, from Gabon to both the Congos:

 - the Fang and related communities